Research Question: How can we protect nature?

 - Students use nature items found at Lakeshore to count, sort, and engineer new creations.

-- Students record data about seasonal changes and wildlife activity in a variety of ways.
+- Students record data about varying amounts of litter throughout each season and wildlife activity in a variety of ways.

 - Authentic scenarios allow students to solve real-world story problems using addition and subtraction.